Back to the Future: Complex Movements Make Revolution

 — Complex Movements, “DNA”

-Listen to this conversation
+Listen to this essay

 On the evening of January 12, 2022, I had an extraordinary two-hour conversation on Zoom with members of the Detroit-based arts and activist collective Complex Movements.
 The group had been on my radar for a while, and I had known artist and organizer Invincible/ill Weaver for several years through shared activist and familial circles and our common mentor, Grace Lee Boggs.
 But now I shared virtual space with the whole crew: graphic designer, artist, musician and curator Wesley Taylor; legendary music producer, artist, photographer, and filmmaker Waajeed; designer and engineer Carlos “L05” Garcia; and producer, vocalist, and cultural strategist Sage Crump.
 We covered damn near everything — the group’s genesis and history, philosophical and artistic influences, their objectives as organizers, and above all, the uses, misuses, and meanings of technology.